 Gatekeeper.
 “Gatekeeper” means the person(s) designated by the WPWMA to be responsible for the operation of each Gatehouse.

+General Manager “General Manager” means the General Manager of WPWMA, or designee as designated in writing by the General Manager.

 Green Waste “Green Waste” means tree trimmings, grass cuttings, dead plants, leaves, branches and dead trees, and similar organic materials that are able to break down by Composting.
 Green Waste does not include palm, cattails, or bamboo.

 Hazardous Waste.
 “Hazardous Waste” means: